 Every container images from Solution archive will be exposed as a single repository through MetalK8s registry.
-The name of this repository will be computed from the product information <NAME>-<VERSION>.
+The name of this repository will be computed from the Solution manifest <metadata. name>-<spec.version>.

 Operator Configuration

 Each Solution Operator needs to implement a --config flag which will be used to provide a yaml configuration file.
 This configuration will contain the list of available images for a Solution and where to fetch them.
 This configuration will be formatted as follows: